Data Reveals Giving Tuesday Is a Goldmine of New Donors

-This piece was written by the manager of Classy’s data insights team, Dr. Ben Cipollini.
+This piece was written by the former manager of Classy’s data insights team, Dr. Ben Cipollini.

 To address these concerns, we compared the Classy platform’s donation volume on Giving Tuesday to that during year-end giving, specifically around December 31, and disaster relief.
 We also compared Giving Tuesday donation volume to typical days 4 and 6 weeks earlier, to have comparison points that aren’t affected by the strong day-of-week and monthly trends in fundraising data.